 Location: Underway to Dominica, Transatlantic Day 9, 19*57.07' N 36*14.77' W

-Class was next, OCB and MTE were the two that we took today.
-In MTE we learned another section of charting and we got caught up with previous sections.
-In OCB we watched Blackfish, which is a documentary about SeaWorld and how it treated its whales.
+Class was.
+Next, OCB and MTE were the two that we took today.
+In MTE, we learned another section of charting, and we got caught up with previous sections.
+In OCB, we watched Blackfish, which is a documentary about SeaWorld and how it treated its whales.
 It was very educational and shocking.
-Classes rolled right into shower time, which were on deck using the salt-water hose.
+Classes rolled right into shower time, which was on deck using the salt-water hose.

-Dinner was chili and rice and cleanup started after that.
-People are pretty tired and working towards bed.
+Dinner was chili, and rice and cleanup started after that.
+People are pretty tired and working towards going to bed.
 Tomorrow PSCT students have a test, which is worrying us, but we should do well.
 We were all super pleased to find out we passed the retake test for the ColRegs.
 We are planning to ace the one tomorrow.

 Thus ends the ninth day at sea for the Argonauts.